CollinErickson/MVP2005/HowIMadeThis.md

 best players on the Yankees, but he had stats as a batter, but now he switched to be a pitcher.
 I just deleted him.

+1. Save rosters to memory card.
+Save memory card to `./memcards/release`.
+Update the screenshots and text in the README.md file, then build the HTML file.
+Commit and push.

+1. Tag the release on GitHub with the new memory card file.